 Table 1 reports firm characteristics for 7485 stocks from October 1987 to December 2011.
 For each of five characteristics, we obtain each one's cross-sectional mean in each month and report their time-series averages across the sample period.
 Panel A is for the whole sample period, while Panel B and C are for two sub-sample periods, October 1987 to December 1999 and January 2000 to December 2011, respectively.
 First, the average firm size in the UK stock market has nearly doubled from a half million to one million pounds across the two sub-sample periods.
-In contrast, the average of the book-to-market ratio remains relatively stable during the two periods (0.68 in the first period and 0.73 in the second period), although in the later sample period the book-to-market ratio has a larger variation than in the earlier one (standard deviation is 0.11 in the first period versus 0.33 in the second period).
+The significant increase of average firm size in the later period reflects the attractiveness of the LSE for world-wide investors and the resulting opportunities for firm growth.
+In addition, a number of large IPOs took place in the LSE during 2000-20064.
+The average of the book-to-market ratio remains relatively stable during the two periods (0.68 in the first period and 0.73 in the second period) although, in the later sample period, the bookto-market ratio has a larger variation than in the earlier one (standard deviation is 0.11 in the first period versus 0.33 in the second period).
+The pattern of past 12-month returns has changed over the two periods.
+In the earlier period, the average of past 12-month returns is positive (1.15%) and becomes negative (-9.31%) thereafter.
+Negative past 12-month returns in the second period reflect the impact of the 2007 financial crisis on UK stock returns.
+Our volatility measure also changes between the two periods for the same reason.
 Whilst the average of return volatility across all sample months is 0.13, it has also increased from the first period (0.11) to the second period (0.14).
-In addition, the volatility measure in the second period exhibits large positive skewness.
-Finally, while the overall liquidity measure in the UK stock market is around 115.12, it has significantly decreased in the second sub-period from 162 days in the first sub-period to 66 days in the second sub-period2.
+Finally, while the overall liquidity measure in the UK stock market is around 115.12, it has significantly decreased in the second sub-period from 162 days in the first sub-period to 66 days in the second sub-period5.